Alcoholic Gastritis Causes, Symptoms & Treatment

 Reversing the Effects of Alcoholic Gastritis

 It is possible to treat gastritis using medicines that soothe and heal the stomach lining if other means don’t work.
 For people who abuse alcohol on a regular basis and who develop either acute gastritis or chronic gastritis, one way to potentially reverse the damage is to stop drinking.

 If the damage is extensive before drinking is stopped, it may not be able to be fully reversed, and lifelong management of chronic gastritis may be required, including reparative surgeries, regular medication, avoidance of irritating foods and other treatments to prevent additional damage.
 Quitting alcohol is never a bad idea.
-Even in instances of chronic gastritis, it is certain that stopping drinking alcoholic beverages (such as beer, wine, and liquor) will lead to diminishing the symptoms of the condition and easing discomfort.
+Even in instances of chronic gastritis, it is certain that when you stop drinking alcoholic beverages (such as beer, wine, and liquor) it will lead to diminishing the symptoms of the condition and easing discomfort.

 If an alcohol use disorder or other compulsive drinking behavior is a factor in the development of gastritis, it can be especially challenging for the person to stop drinking in order to provide the best chance for helping this condition.
 In these cases, professional substance abuse rehabilitation could prove vital in helping the person begin to recover.
 Comprehensive, individualized alcohol treatment interventions can help individuals stop drinking alcohol and stay abstinent, minimizing the likelihood of relapse.

 With a commitment to treatment and recovery, alcoholic gastritis can be managed and the damage can even be reveresed.
-With treatment, those who are struggling with alcohol abuse or alcoholism—but have not yet developed alcoholic gastritis—can potentially avoid developing the condition altogether, contributing to overall health and quality of life.
+With treatment, those who are struggling with alcohol abuse or alcoholism—but have not yet developed alcoholic gastritis—can potentially avoid developing the condition altogether, contributing to overall quality of life.